drhaber/factorio_free_graphics_for_modders/README.md

 - GNU GPLv3/LGPLv3 = You can use it, modify it, but what you use has to keep the same license (add a notice to the mod page), the copyright notice, a link to the source, and make the changes clear.

-Example of a good credit line: The entity (entity name) contain parts of buildings from (link to mod) from author (name) and is under license (license name)
+Example of a good credit line (it's polite to do that even when the license doesn't force it): The entity (entity name) contain parts of buildings from (link to mod) from author (name) and is under license (license name)

 # Restricted graphics but you can put as dependency